tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 We’ve heard Morabito several times and she’s magnificent.
 Morabito has dominated the dance scene for over three decades and played at pretty much every big event in the world, driving every party with a wide range of tribal, underground, progressive, and tech house into a seamless experience on the dance floor.

+The party will be at The Great Northern with the high ceilings and and guaranteed low inhibitions.
 The Great Northern has that step down from the bar into the dancefloor.
 You can watch queens trip over it all night if you need entertainment.
 That dark far corner behind the DJ on the right can be fun.
 Rubber, leather, singlets, whatever… let’s see it.

 Brut featured in: